There were 1,163 total cases filed in the Philadelphia Court of Common Pleas.

 According to the investigation, the documents showed that Syngenta misled regulators about the existence of unfavorable internal research, recruited researchers who published scientific literature without disclosing their link to the paraquat manufacturer and had lawyers edit scientific reports to minimize damaging language.

-Proving paraquat exposure will depend on how you may have been exposed.
+Proving paraquat exposure will depend on how you may have been exposed but may include affidavits, testimony and physical records.
 For example, agricultural workers and landscapers may have business receipts or employment records that can help show exposure.
 A paraquat attorney can help you gather evidence of paraquat exposure.

 No, there’s no paraquat class action lawsuit.
 However, large, consolidated litigations are ongoing in state and federal court.
 A state court docket in Philadelphia is proceeding well.
 More than 1,000 plaintiffs have filed suit against chemical companies in the Philadelphia County Court of Common Pleas for paraquat exposure.
 Motley Rice is working closely with this litigation and accepting new plaintiff filings.

-A federal multidistrict litigation (MDL) docket had 5,883 plaintiffs as of early October.
+A federal multidistrict litigation (MDL) docket had 5,825 plaintiffs as of January 2, 2025.
 Motley Rice attorneys aren’t currently representing plaintiffs in the MDL.

-Most paraquat Parkinson’s lawsuits are still in early stages and have not yet reached settlements.
-However, Syngenta’s financial records show some payouts have already happened.
-The company’s 2022 Financial Report shows a $187.5 million settlement to multiple claimants in 2021.
+Most paraquat Parkinson’s disease lawsuits are still in early stages and have not yet reached settlements.
+While a settlement is not guranteed, Syngenta’s financial records show some payouts have already happened.

-Plaintiffs in paraquat lawsuits are alleging both economic and non-economic damages for the injuries they’ve suffered.
-As part of their lawsuits, plaintiffs are requesting the following types of relief for the harm they’ve suffered:
+Plaintiffs in paraquat lawsuits are alleging economic and non-economic damages for their injuries.
+As part of their lawsuits, plaintiffs are requesting relief for the harm they’ve suffered, such as:

 While the specific claims may vary, the types of damages seen across paraquat litigation include:

 The damages available to individual plaintiffs depend on the facts of their case.
-It can be helpful to speak with an attorney who has experience handling toxic exposure claims to understand the legal options available to you.
+It can help to speak with an attorney with experience handling toxic exposure claims to explore your legal options.

-Our attorneys have extensive experience litigating toxic exposure and environmental damage cases for individuals, families, communities, and states.
-Through our cases we seek justice for our clients and to improve environmental standards and protections.
+Motley Rice attorneys have extensive experience litigating toxic exposure and environmental damage cases for individuals, families, communities and states.
+Through our cases, we seek justice for our clients and improved environmental standards and protections.

-An example of our experience includes representing people who developed non-Hodgkin lymphoma after being exposed to Roundup weed killer.
-The firm also obtained a landmark settlement for 10 cities and counties in California that alleged three lead pigment companies created a public nuisance by exposing residents to toxic lead paint.
+Our experience includes representing people who developed non-Hodgkin lymphoma after being exposed to Roundup weed killer.
+The firm also obtained a landmark settlement for 10 cities and counties in California that alleged three lead pigment companies exposed residents to toxic lead paint.

 Why are people filing paraquat lawsuits?